automationhacks/automationhacks.github.io/_posts/2020-01-26-using-intellij-to-speed-up-your-dev-workflow.md

 IntelliJ allows us to insert the context of a particular language and allows to work with it within another file.
 Seems confusing?
 Let me explain why this is a super neat feature in IntelliJ.

-Let&#8217;s assume you want to store JSON string inside a Java file.
+Let's assume you want to store JSON string inside a Java file.
 Typically Java 8 does not have support for multi-line string (Added in [Java 12 though](https://dzone.com/articles/jdk-12-raw-string-literals))

 You can start with a simple string variable.
 Press `Option + Enter` and select `Inject language or reference`

 <img loading="lazy" class="alignnone size-full wp-image-488" src="https://i2.wp.com/automationhacks.blog/wp-content/uploads/2020/01/screenshot-2020-01-25-at-9.57.48-pm-1.png?resize=750%2C205&#038;ssl=1" alt="Screenshot 2020-01-25 at 9.57.48 PM.png" width="750" height="205" data-recalc-dims="1" />

 And then select the file type.
-Let&#8217;s say JSON
+Let's say JSON

 <img loading="lazy" class="alignnone size-full wp-image-487" src="https://i1.wp.com/automationhacks.blog/wp-content/uploads/2020/01/screenshot-2020-01-25-at-9.58.00-pm-1.png?resize=750%2C196&#038;ssl=1" alt="Screenshot 2020-01-25 at 9.58.00 PM.png" width="750" height="196" data-recalc-dims="1" />